rOY369/Docs/work/Sustainable office/zero_waste.md

 - Is it economically viable ?
 - Is it super-satisfying to use ?

+Most critical points to remember -
+- Reduce plastic as much as possible
+- Consume responsibly

 It will cover the following types of waste - `paper`, `water`, `electricity`

 **Note** : Economically viable does not mean cheap solutions.
 The solution and its output together will be taken into account.
 All factors (installation, usage, maintenance, output etc.) will be evaluated to calculate cost-efficiency.